mkejeiri/Events-sourcing/README.md

 ### RabbitMQ management plugin
-It provides a browser-based user interface to administer the message broker, as well as a HTTP-based API for the management and monitoring of your RabbitMQ server:
+It provides a browser-based user interface to administer the message broker, as well as a HTTP-based API for the management and monitoring of the RabbitMQ server:
 - declare, list, and delete exchanges, queues, bindings, users, virtual hosting permissions,
 - monitoring queue length, message rates, and data rates per connection
 - sending and receiving messages